 The centre will put measures in place to protect the information we hold from unauthorised or unlawful processing, against accidental loss, destruction or damage.
 We will put appropriate organisational measures in place so that data is stored securely.
 If/when data is stored electronically, we will put technical measures in place so that it can be restored in the event of an incident (back up).

 Paper records and the diary will be securely locked away where only authorised persons can access them.
 Anything that contains personal information will not be on display.
 Any electronic records/information (if used) will be held on a dedicated laptop which is password protected.

 We will take responsibility for what we do with data and how we comply with data protection principles.
 We will have appropriate measures and records in place to demonstrate compliance.

 We believe that all staff has an element of responsibility in upholding these principles but a Data Protection Trustee (Liz Warner) will be nominated and will ensure application of the data protection policy and procedures across The Family Support Centre, and will be responsible for the review and update of measures as necessary.

 All staff will be trained in the policy and procedures surrounding data protection.
 On appointment staff will be required to sign a statement that they will adhere to the centre’s codes of practice and procedures.
 New staff will have a programme of induction where they are made clearly aware of their role and responsibilities in line with this and other policies.
 When there are updates or new procedures, the team leaders are responsible for ensuring staff are made aware.

-This policy was approved.
-11th July 2018 by the Team Leaders and Trustees of the Family Support Centre Shirley.
+This policy was approved on 11th July 2018 by the Team Leaders and Trustees of the Family Support Centre Shirley.